 I have used a combination of body oil and body lotion throughout my pregnancy.
 I’ll use body oil on my bump in the mornings and finish off the rest of my body with the lotion since the oil is a little greasy.
 I have been devoted to both Honest Co.
 Organic Body Oil and Burt’s Bee’s Lotion for all natural skin hydration throughout pregnancy.
 Plus, both have tough stretch-mark fighting ingredients.

 I did a lot of research on the best products out there to prevent stretch marks.
 People swear by Shea Butter, Coconut Oil, Rosehip Oil, Cocoa Butter, Tamanu Oil, Jojoba, etc… So, since I have no idea what actually works I found an all natural solution that has them ALL!
 Yes, Honest Co.
 Belly Balm has every ingredient known to prevent stretch marks naturally.
 It covers all the bases.
 I have been using it since before I even had a belly, and no stretch marks yet.
 Fingers crossed!
 I plan on using it after labor for a couple weeks as well, since many women report stretch marks popping up after labor on abs and breast.
-I’ll update you and let you know if this belly ball worked for me.
+I’ll update you and let you know if this belly ball worked for me. *UPDATE: It worked!
+I didn’t have a single stretch mark during my pregnancy, and I got BIG!
+Definitely worth a try.*

 I have been devoted to Honest Co. products for a few years now, so of course I would turn to them first when I got pregnant and was looking for Organic all natural beauty products for pregnancy to help keep my baby safe.
 I have been using the Honest Co.
 Shampoo + Body Wash for a couple years now.
 I solely use it as a shower gel with my loofa, but I love the suds it creates and the smell is sweet and fresh!

 Natural deodorant (or at least one that works) seems to be difficult to find.
 Most of them that I have tried don’t work and leave you pretty smelly by the end of the day.
 With the extra body heat and horomones you’ve got going on in pregnancy, you need something that works.
 I discovered that Honest Co.
 Deodorant works really well for me.
-And, I love that it’s a spray and soaks in really well.
+And, I love that it’s a spray and soaks in really well. *UPDATE – Honest Co. no longer makes this deodorant.
+Such a bummer.
+Next pregnancy I will update this post if I find a good natural deodorant that I like.*

 This was a tough one!
 I tried a bunch of products, but all of them seemed to dry my long, fine hair out and leave it a tangled mess.
 I really can’t stand it when all natural shampoo doesn’t lather.
 I like suds, and I feel like my hair isn’t clean without them.
 I finally found John Masters Organics.
 It lathers, smells amazing, makes your scalp feel great and the conditioner moisturizes and detangles while leaving your hair soft and manageable.
 Definitely a brand I will continue using post-pregnancy.